Maksim99745/eCommerce-Application/README.md

 Branch name should be in the format feat|fix|chore|refactor/RSS-ECOMM-sprintNumber_issueNumber-short-description (e.g., feat/RSS-ECOMM-1_20-add-setup-instructions)

-8. Be careful with commit messages; they should be in the format:
+9. Be careful with commit messages; they should be in the format:
    `feat|fix|chore|refactor/RSS-ECOMM-sprintNumber_issueNumber: Description of the change` `(e.g., feat/RSS-ECOMM-1_02: Set up folder structure)`

-# Development server

-Before you start making your changes, you need to set up your environment for the changes.

-Use `npm start` to run the development server using Vite

 ## Scripts available